S1gn3rs/writeups/2025_03_28_TAMUctf25/pwn/debug2/writeup.md

 ### Key Observations

 - **Full RELRO** GOT entries cannot be overwritten.
-- **PIE Enabled:** ASLR is active, so a memory leak is required to obtain correct addresses.
+- **PIE Enabled:** so a memory leak is required to obtain correct addresses.
 - **No Canary:** The stack can be directly overwritten.
 - **NX Enabled:** Execution of shellcode on the stack is prevented.
 ---